alibaba-edu/High-Precision-Congestion-Control/README.md

 It is based on NS-3 version 3.17.

-If you have any technical questions, please create an issue in this repo.
-We will respond soon.
+For technical questions, please create an issue in this repo, so other people can benefit from your questions.
+You may also check the issue list first to see if people have already asked the questions you have :)

-If you have other questions, please contact Rui Miao (miao.rui@alibaba-inc.com).
+For other questions, please contact Rui Miao (miao.rui@alibaba-inc.com).

 ## Quick Start